munificent/game-programming-patterns/book/flyweight.markdown

 </aside>

-Now instead of methods on `World` for accessing the terrain properties, we can just expose the `Terrain` object directly:
+Now instead of methods on `World` for accessing the terrain properties, we can expose the `Terrain` object directly:

 ^code get-tile